slakh96/no-mans-land/elias_demo_nov_18.md

 - Alien indicator
 ## What each person has accomplished up until now.
 ### Abhi
+- Character Movement with Physics (for Keyboard)
+- Game Over & Win Screens
+- Game Over & Win Scenes
+- Main Menu
+- Algorithm for randomly spawning Spaceship Parts, Health Items, and Aliens
+- Alien Indicator feature: Used to indicate if player has been scene by Alien(s)
 ### Gazi
 ### Shahzil
 - Spaceship Model and textures